Assessing the Impact of Fitting Methodology at aN$^3$LO with FPPDF: an Open Source Tool for Extracting Parton Distribution Functions in the Hessian Approach: Introduction

 \section{Introduction}

 Parton Distribution Functions (PDFs) play an essential role in the context of precision studies at current and future accelerator facilities.
 The increasing amount of precise data, the advances in the accuracy for theoretical prediction computations, and the new fitting methodologies are all leading to a significant reduction in PDF uncertainties, which in some cases are approaching the percent level.
-Several groups provide the community with independent PDF determinations based on different fitting methodologies and extended global datasets, most significantly the CT, MSHT and NNPDF global fitters\cite{Hou:2019efy,Bailey:2020ooq,NNPDF:2021njg}.
+Several groups provide the community with independent PDF determinations based on different fitting methodologies and extended global datasets.
+On the one hand, dedicated groups and experimental collaborations perform PDF fits to subsets of data~\cite{H1:2015ubc,Alekhin:2017kpj,ATLAS:2021vod}, and on the other hand the CT, MSHT and NNPDF collaborations perform global fits~\cite{Hou:2019efy,Bailey:2020ooq,NNPDF:2021njg}, which combine data from a range of experiments, with their results being combined in the past in the context of PDF4LHC~\cite{PDF4LHCWorkingGroup:2022cjn}.
 New PDF sets with updated data and theory computations are regularly published, with the latest deliveries including a wealth of different experimental information from the Large Hadron Collider (LHC) and beyond.
 The standard for theory predictions in global PDF determinations is now next-to-next-to-leading order (NNLO) precision in the QCD perturbative expansion, but a number of recent studies at approximate next-to-next-to-next-to-leading order (aN$^3$LO) have now been performed, namely by the MSHT~\cite{McGowan:2022nag} and NNPDF~\cite{NNPDF:2024nan} collaborations.

 With shrinking PDF uncertainties, non--negligible tensions between results from different groups have been observed, both in terms of the PDF central values and the size of the corresponding uncertainty.
 A direct manifestation of this issue has been seen in a number of precision Standard Model measurements at the LHC, which can depend rather significantly on the input PDF~\cite{CMS:2024ony, ATLAS:2023fsi}.
 Several factors can be responsible for the discrepancies observed between independent PDF determinations.
 First, the differences in the datasets used in the fits and how are they treated.
 Second, the differences in some of the theoretical settings, such as the treatment of heavy quarks, for which the values of the heavy quark masses, variable flavour schemes used and most importantly treatment of the charm PDF itself can all differ; the latter is either independently parameterized and fitted (NNPDF) or computed using perturbative matching conditions (MSHT and CT).
 Third, the specific fitting parameterisation and approach to error propagation developed by different groups, with a neural-network (NN) representation for the PDF along with a Monte Carlo replica approach to error propagation applied by NNPDF, and a fixed polynomial parameterisation with a Hessian approach to error propagation applied by MSHT and CT.
 With respect to the third point, it has been shown in Ref.~\cite{Harland-Lang:2024kvt} that, even when using exactly the same data and theory inputs, different methodologies can lead to results with non--negligible deviations from each other.